aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ## Closing thoughts

-The honest assessment of where the AI security field is in May 2026: the frameworks are mature enough, the tools exist, the methodologies work.
+The honest assessment of where the AI security field is in May 2026: the frameworks are mature enough, the tools exist, and the methodologies work.
 What's missing is operational practice.
 Most organizations have read the MAESTRO paper, nodded along, then deployed agents without running a single PyRIT scan or completing a single threat register.

 The gap between "we understand AI security" and "we ship secure AI" is the most exploitable surface in the enterprise right now.